prolixteriat/dee-estuary-parser/README.md

 ## Code Environment
-All code is written in Python 3.10.5. pipfile and pipefile.lock files are provided to facilitate tje download and installation of dependencies via the pipenv package manager: https://pipenv.pypa.io/en/latest/
+All code is written in Python 3.10.5. pipfile and pipefile.lock files are provided to facilitate the download and installation of Python dependencies via the pipenv package manager: https://pipenv.pypa.io/en/latest/